Our Commentary Team

 However he cites his broadcasting highlight happening right here at SWR Triple 9 as he was the only Australian broadcaster to call play-by-play of the Socceroos World Cup Qualifier against Honduras in November 2017.

-Julian also calls NBL, ABL, Rugby League and Union as well as Cricket for SWR Sport.
+Julian also calls NBL, ABL, Rugby League and Union for SWR Sport.